kermitt2/delft/doc/ner.md

 ```

-For English NER tagging, the default static embeddings is Glove (`glove-840B`).
+For English NER tagging, when used, the default static embeddings is Glove (`glove-840B`).
 Other static embeddings can be specified with the parameter `--embedding`, for instance:

 ```sh
 > python3 delft/applications/nerTagger.py --dataset-type conll2003 --embedding word2vec train_eval